The Welsh Community Assets Index and the Welsh Community Resilience Index – Measures of Community Need in Wales

 In response to these challenges, Building Communities Trust (BCT) set out to explore place-based inequalities and map the areas facing the highest need.
 To do this, they commissioned OCSI to research, map and rank the strength of community infrastructure across Wales.

-Together, we created two new measures, the Wales Community Assets Index (WCAI) and the Wales Community Resilience Index (WCRI), that reveal that those facing the greatest economic hardship also have the fewest community resources to support them.
+Together, we created two measures, the Welsh Community Assets Index (WCAI) and the Welsh Community Resilience Index (WCRI), that reveal that those facing the greatest economic hardship also have the fewest community resources to support them.

-These measures have since been used to target local community organisations as part of a £1.6m funding programme, and to inform work by Children in Need – who are using the research to shape a new place-based programme.
+These measures have since been used to target local community organisations as part of a £1.6m funding programme, have informed work by Children in Need.

-What are the Wales Community Assets Index (WCAI) and the Wales Community Resilience Index (WCRI)?
+What are the Welsh Community Assets Index (WCAI) and the Welsh Community Resilience Index (WCRI)?

 The WCAI assesses communities across three key domains: